 - • Shakespeare and the Resistance: The Earl of Southampton, the Essex Rebellion, and the Poems that Challenged Tudor Tyranny [Google Books]

 - · ebook and audiobook formats also available

 More oppositional Shakspere.
-Asquith’s interpretation of events is entirely misinformed since she’s got the wrong author, but her premise relies on close readings of V&A and Lucrece, so if you tackle the book as a means of improving your understanding of those two poems, you can still learn some things from it.
-Here’s a review. [thenational.ae]
+Asquith’s interpretation of events is entirely misinformed since she’s got the wrong author, but her premise relies on close readings of V&A and Lucrece.
+If you take the book on, not for its narrative but to improve your understanding of the poems, you can still learn things from it.
+Here’s a review. [thenationalnews.com]

 - • 2019 SAT Conference: Shakespeare, Essex and Authorship – see the SAT’s YouTube channel for additional videos from this conference

 - · Paul Hammer – The Essex Rising in Historical Context [44:30]

 - · Hank Whittemore – Shakespeare’s Final Tragedy and His Triumphant Rebirth [40:59]

 - • Emotion in the Tudor Court: Literature, History, and Early Modern Feeling [jstor.org, open access]

 - · Chapter The Dreading, Dreadful Earl of Essex, pages 137-178